Zeliktric/OperationWireStorm/README.md

 $ ./server
 ```
 The server can also be started using any of the below optional flags for debugging & verification information:

 ```
 $ ./server -d
 ```
-Packet validation information are output.
+Information about the packet validation process is output.

 ```
 $ ./server -p
 ```
-Raw packet data is output.

-where packet validation successes will also be output to the terminal.
+The raw packet is output (header + packet data).

 ## Verification
 Details of: